 Tip 1.
 Take advantage of iCloud service.

-Free iCloud Library may be not too huge (5GB only), but still it’s a good way to store your photos.
-Once you switch on ‘Optimize Storage’ feature, all your photos in full resolution will be automatically saved in your iCloud Photo Library.
+Free iCloud Library may not be too huge (5GB only), but still, it’s a good way to store your photos.
+Once you switch on the ‘Optimize Storage’ feature, all your photos in full resolution will be automatically saved in your iCloud Photo Library.
 Whereas their small space-saving versions will be kept on your iPhone.

 To turn the feature on, go to Settings.app > Photos & Camera> optimize Storage > iCloud Photo Library.

 Tip 2.
 What’s inside the ‘Other’ folder?